djlint/djLint/docs/src/docs/linter.md

 You can add custom rules just for your project by creating a `.djlint_rules.yaml` alongside your `pyproject.toml`.
 Rules can be added to this files and djLint will pick them up.
+A rules file in another location can be given with the `--rules` CLI option.

 ### Pattern Rules